 1. Too much hustle and not enough self-care and connection.

+One of the many causes of self sabotage is lack of self-care and connection.
 When our ‘love tank’ is empty because we’ve put ourselves last for too long, we won’t make clear decisions and we’re likely to sabotage even our most precious relationships.

 What to do instead:

 Stick to consistent baby steps, but make them count.
 Let go of the rigid, overly sophisticated self-care practices that feel like a chore and instead, commit to doing ONE thing a day to help yourself feel good physically and emotionally.
 For example: